ks1rxn/SpaceHackathon/README.md

 }
 ```

-In purpose not to violate DI principle, higher level modules such as GUI depend on interfaces such as IControllable which are implemented by lower level object like PlayerShip.
+In purpose not to violate DI principle, higher level modules such as GUI depend on interfaces such as IControllable which are in turn implemented by lower level object like PlayerShip.
 ```csharp
 public interface IPlayerControllable {